Farming Rural tenancies

 Recovering rented farmland for sale

-1. Why would an owner want to take over a plot of land?
+1. Why would an owner want to take back a piece of land?

 2.1.
-Renting agricultural land for a fee is a rural lease
+Paying for the lease of agricultural land is a rural lease

 2.2.
 Impact of the owner's death on the rural lease